kasaikarthik/blog/_data/blog/2021-05-15-how-to-present-your-solution-in-an-international-case-study-contest.md

 template: BlogPost
 path: /how-to-present-your-solution-in-a-case-study-contest
 date: 2020-06-23T08:35:25.520Z
-title: "How to Present Your Solution In an International Case-Study Contest "
+title: "How to Present Your Solution in a Case-Study Contest "
 author:
   - Sai Karthik
 tags: